The truth about the Coronavirus pandemic and Stock market crash of 2020

 With the outbreak of COVID-19, global stock markets have experienced a severe crash, beginning February 20, 2020 and lasting thru March 23, 2020.
 This global market crash is comparable to the Great depression in 1929, in the USA.
 Starting February 20, stock markets around the world registered the largest weekly decline since 2008.
 Global demand shocks and the crashing oil markets (due to the conflict between Saudi Arabia and Russia due to Russia’s refusal to curb oil production) has been another catalyst that led to a serious increase in the volatility and reaction in the stock market.

 With the multiple risk factors of the Coronavirus pandemic, almost all the countries in the world have decided to impose a massive worldwide lockdown in order to enforce social distancing.
-A large majority of companies have shut down and With employees working from home.
+A large majority of companies have shut down with employees working from home.
 Only some essential services are open to the public such as groceries, restaurants with delivery services or curbside pickup, hospitals, and doctors offices.

 When taking a look at the main observed indexes in the global stock market, we can observe that the S&P 500 observed a drop of about 35% in almost 1 month.
 The Dow Jones has experienced a drop of 36%, which is approximately 10760 points loss for the period February 20 to March 23rd, 2020.
 The CAC 40 and Dax 30 are under pressure in Europe dropped by almost the same rate, which is 38% in the same period.
 The FTSE 100 in Japan has reported a collapse of 30%, while in India, the Nifty index dropped by almost 50%.